snehaborade95-ui/Oasis_Infobyte_Internship_Web-Development/README.md

 This repository contains the web development projects assigned during my internship at **Oasis Infobyte**.
 The internship emphasized hands-on learning, starting from static web pages and gradually progressing toward interactive and dynamic web applications.

-### ⚠️ Important Note
-All coding was done using **Notepad** (HTML, CSS, and JavaScript files).
-Projects were executed and tested directly in the browser without using advanced IDEs or frameworks, demonstrating strong fundamentals in core web development.

 ---